menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 The :guilabel:`View history` option on the :guilabel:`Action` or the Row menu :guilabel:`...` opens the History window that shows a log of all changes that have been made to the appliance, including the date and time of the change, the name of the user who made it, the actions performed, and any comments entered by the user when saving changes to objects.
 For more information about how to view change history, see :ref:`view-change-history`.

-Adding DNS Resolvers for BDDS Appliances
+Setting DNS Resolvers for BDDS Appliances
 ------------------------------------------
 To ensure optimal performance of your BDDS appliance, you can add the IP addresses of DNS resolver servers.
 This step helps your appliance efficiently resolve domain names and provide accurate network services.

-**To add DNS resolvers**:
+**To set DNS resolvers**:

 1. Locate the specific BDDS appliance for which you want to configure DNS resolvers.
 Ensure you select the correct appliance to avoid any disruptions in network services.
 2. On the :guilabel:`Action` menu, select :guilabel:`DNS resolvers`.
 You can also access this option on the Row menu :guilabel:`...`.
-3. In the DNS resolvers configuration dialog box, enter the IP addresses of the DNS resolver servers you want to add.
+3. In the DNS resolvers configuration dialog box, enter the IP addresses of the DNS resolver servers you want to set.
 It's important to ensure the accuracy of the IP addresses, as incorrect entries can lead to DNS resolution issues.
-You can add multiple DNS resolvers by separating their IP addresses with commas or semicolons, depending on the configuration requirements of your BDDS appliance.
+You can set multiple DNS resolvers by separating their IP addresses with commas or semicolons, depending on the configuration requirements of your BDDS appliance.
 This redundancy ensures uninterrupted DNS resolution even if one resolver becomes unavailable.
 4. Click :guilabel:`Save` when you are done.

 Configuring NTP on BDDS Appliances